bethaitman/bethsite/content/posts/editing.md

 Before | After
 --- | ---
 "You need to do X if Y is the case" | "If Y is the case, do X." (instruct!)
-"You can use a to do b" | "To do b, use a"
+"You can use A to do B" | "To do B, use A"

 ### Think about what's obvious from context